Vietnam.vn - Nền tảng quảng bá Việt Nam

 Additionally, with chronic otitis media, a CT scan or MRI may be recommended if there are signs of cholesteatoma and other complications including fever, dizziness, and ear pain.
 If there is recurrent or persistent granulation tissue, an ear biopsy may be required.

-Otitis media can occur at any age, but is most common in children, because the structure of the child's ear is not fully developed and the immune system is weak.
+Otitis media can occur at any age, but is most common in children, because the ear structure of children is not fully developed, weak immunity.
 According to statistics, more than 80% of children have had at least one episode of otitis media by the age of 3.
-Although the main subjects of otitis media are children, this disease can also appear in adults.
+Although the subject of otitis media is mainly children, this disease can also appear in adults.

 Therefore, to effectively prevent otitis media, each age group has different notes: